 This week we are joined on the Ask Pastor John podcast with Dr. Richard Lints, the Vice President for Academic Affairs and Dean of the Main Campus of Gordon-Conwell Theological Seminary, just a short drive north of Boston.
-Dr. Lints is also the author of a book that releases this winter titled, Identity and Idolatry: The Image of God and Its Inversion published in Don Carson’s silver series, New Studies in Biblical Theology.
+Dr. Lints is also the author of a book that releases this winter titled Identity and Idolatry: The Image of God and Its Inversion, which is published in Don Carson’s silver series, New Studies in Biblical Theology.

 Yes — that’s a key definition.
-Yesterday I mentioned a study that says the average college student uses their phone 9 hours a day.
-So one of these college students comes up to you and wants to know how he can tell if his smartphone is an idol.
-What are the diagnostic tests you would put forward?
+Yesterday I mentioned a study that says the average college student uses their phone nine hours a day.
+So one of these college students comes up to you and wants to know how he or she can tell if their smartphone is an idol.
+What are the diagnostic tests, the questions, you would put forward?

-The immediate questions are, 1) What would you lose if you didn’t have it?
-2) What role does it play, honestly?
-3) How big of a presence is it?
-4) What is its function in your life?
-And so, again, those are questions that are sometimes hard to answer by yourself.
-And so even the questions of idolatry and identity are communal questions that are best answered in a community and, surely, the fundamental community is with God.
+Those are questions that are sometimes hard to answer by yourself.
+And so even the questions of idolatry and identity are communal questions that are best answered in a community, and surely the fundamental community is with God.

-But here with the smart phone, often the dilemma is that none of those conversations appear to be very thick or rich or deep or wide, so we have condensed the conversation to a small tweet, a short text.
+But here with the smartphone, often the dilemma is that none of those conversations appear to be very thick or rich or deep or wide.
+We have condensed the conversation to a small tweet, a short text.
 So we never get beyond the temporary, the superficial, the impression.
-And it is an extension of the television age when we lived on the management of impressions.
-And so that has simply speeded up and gained momentum in our time.
+And it is an extension of the television age, when we lived on the management of impressions.
+And so that has simply sped up and gained momentum in our time.